Mad Housers: Early history (1987–1999)

-The Mad Housers first emerged in 1987, founded by graduate students, Michael Connor and Brian Finkel, of Georgia Tech's College of Architecture to address the problem of homelessness in Atlanta.
+The Mad Housers first emerged in 1987, founded by graduate students Michael Connor and Brian Finkel, of Georgia Tech's College of Architecture, to address the problem of homelessness in Atlanta.

 Based on their research and plans, Connor, Finkel and three other architecture students built the first hut.
 It was a small 6' by 8' by 6' plywood box "outfitted with a bed and shelves for [the client's] belongings".
 However, it was dry and kept "out the wind and the rain.
 This first experiment at housing the homeless was different from their later attempts: they built the house at a particular location and left it there to see what would happen.
 After two days, someone had claimed the house, moved it to a more concealed location and "reassembled [it] more practically than the prototype".
-The group no longer builds haphazardly like this though.
+The group no longer works in this haphazard manner.
 They "select clients beforehand, making sure they actually want huts and usually getting them to assist in construction".
-They also try to choose their build sites based on where the homeless already live.
-The group also became much more efficient in just their first year.
+They also try to choose their sites based on where homeless people already live.
+The group also became much more efficient builders in just their first year.
 They were able to erect a hut in just 20 minutes and began to use salvaged materials to build the huts "cutting the cost from 'the $200 [they] spent on the first hut to $25 to $40 each".

-The huts built by the volunteers are illegal as they were built on private and government properties in defiance of building codes.
-Some officials considered them an infraction of law.
-By June 1989, Department of Parks, Recreation, and Cultural Affairs tore down two huts near a residential area and Georgia Department of Transportation removed one that was built on their access land.
+The huts built by the volunteers are technically illegal as they are sited on private and government properties, violating building codes, and thus some officials considered them an infraction of law.
+By June 1989, Department of Parks, Recreation, and Cultural Affairs had torn down two huts near a residential area, and Georgia Department of Transportation had removed one built on their access land.

-Mad Housers helps their clients squat on small lots away from general view in industrial areas or near the edge of transportation facilities.
+Mad Housers' policy is to help their clients squat on small lots away from general view in industrial areas or near the edge of transportation facilities.
 Their largest community as of 1999 had 21 huts.
 Before clients receive their huts, Mad Housers informs their clients that where they intend on squatting is considered trespassing.

 1999-

 Tracy Woodard and Nick Hess took over the organization in 1999 and have been building huts at a rate of about 15 per year near where campers are already camping.
 As of 2017, most of the clients are older males.
-"They don’t have to get sober or have a clean criminal record."
-Woodard says.